All Products

 sudo yum makecache

-4. Try to install the GUI again.
+4. Try installing the GUI again.

 sudo yum groupinstall "Server with GUI" -y